THE HEART OF ROCK AND ROLL

 - Variety

+A rousing and riotous adaptation of the Gilbert & Sullivan operetta.
 Under Gordon Greenberg's delightful helming, fun is the operative word in a production that proudly sails the flag of comedy. thIS IS THe very model of a modern major adaptation.”

 - Frank Rizzo, Variety